klugg/home-assistant.io/source/_integrations/rfxtrx.markdown

 ## Supported protocols

 Not all protocols as advertised are enabled on the initial setup of your transceiver.
 Enabling all protocols is not recommended either.
-Your 433.92 product not showing in the logs?
-Visit the RFXtrx website to [download RFXmgmr](http://www.rfxcom.com/epages/78165469.sf/nl_NL/?ObjectPath=/Shops/78165469/Categories/Downloads) and enable the required protocol.
+If your 433.92 product isn't showing in the logs, it's probably because the rfxtrx is not responding to the protocol of your device.
+So you must enable the required protocol in the Rfxtrx.
+This can NOT be done in Home Assistant.
+It's done connected to a windows computer using the tool RFXmgmr, which can be downloaded from the [Rfxtrx website. (http://www.rfxcom.com/epages/78165469.sf/nl_NL/?ObjectPath=/Shops/78165469/Categories/Downloads).

 ### ser2net